Providing a product sample cuts through the marketing noise and can sway a prospect towards making a favorable purchasing decision.

 Don’t be discouraged by this, sampling programs can in fact be costly, but if done right, they can boost sales dramatically.

-In Direct Selling and Affiliate programs, free samples help:
+In Direct Selling, free samples help:

 - Motivate distributors to sell with easy to repeat sales tactic.